 New England College’s curriculum empowers graduates to achieve their cherished lifelong learning goals.

-The Master of Science in Management – Project Management – Online (MSPM) program consists of ten courses for a total of 36 credit hours.
+The Master of Science in Management – Strategic Leadership – Online (MSSL) program consists of ten courses for a total of 36 credit hours.
 You will begin the program with core courses and then progress into the concentration courses that delve further into your area of interest.
-Upon completion you will use the skills learned within the program in a practical problem-solving Capstone Project.
+At the end of the program, you will use the skills learned within the program in a practical problem-solving Capstone Project.

 Below is a listing of the core courses, concentration courses, and the Capstone project: